-2-Cherubim are living creatures who defend God’s holiness (Genesis 3:24; Exodus 25: 18, 20; Ezekiel 1:1-18).
-The Bible represents cherubim as belonging to the class of beings that are close to God and His throne (Eze.
-9:3; 10:4; Ps.
-99:1).
-For this reason cherubic figures were to be upon the ark and the curtains of the tabernacle (Ex.
-25:18; 26:1, 31), and were afterward engraved upon the walls and doors of the Temple (1 Kings 6:29, 32, 35).
+2-Cherubim are living creatures who defend God’s holiness (Exodus 25: 18, 20; Ezekiel 1:1-18).
+One was placed in the Garden of Eden to guard the tree of life (Genesis 3:24).
+The Bible represents cherubim as belonging to the class of beings that are close to God and His throne (Ezekiel 9:3; 10:4; Psalms 99:1).
+For this reason cherubic figures were to be upon the ark and the curtains of the tabernacle (Exodus 25:18; 26:1, 31), and were afterward engraved upon the walls and doors of the Temple (1 Kings 6:29, 32, 35).

 2-Those who are bound in chains waiting the judgment of God (2 Peter 2:4; Jude 6).
-God will judge all fallen angels and destroy them (Matthew 25:41; Revelation 20:10).
+God will judge all fallen angels and destroy them at the end of time (Matthew 25:41; Revelation 20:10).

 In His service,